Faculty: Tom Wooldridge

-Tom Wooldridge, Psy.D. is a Chair and Assistant Professor in the Department of Psychology at Golden Gate University, where he teaches courses in counseling skills, family therapy, and psychodynamic therapy.
+Tom Wooldridge, Psy.D. is an Assistant Professor in the Department of Psychology at Golden Gate University, where he teaches courses in counseling skills, family therapy, psychodynamic therapy, and lifespan development.
 His clinical and research focus is on psychosomatic illnesses, particularly anorexia nervosa in males.
 Most recently, he published an article on this topic in Eating Disorders: The Journal of Treatment & Prevention.
 In addition, Tom has a small private practice in Berkeley, where he works with individuals, couples, and families.
-Tom is also a candidate at the Psychoanalytic Institute of Northern California.
-Before joining the core faculty at Golden Gate University, Tom completed a post-doctoral fellowship at Children’s Hospital and Research Center Oakland in the Early Childhood Mental Health Department, where he worked with children and families involved in the child welfare system.
+Before joining the core faculty at Golden Gate University, Tom completed a post-doctoral fellowship at Childrens Hospital and Research Center Oakland in the Early Childhood Mental Health Department, where he worked with children and families involved in the child welfare system.

 RESEARCH INTERESTS AND AREAS OF SPECIALIZATION